 Safe Zones serve as a source of support and information, free of judgment and hostility.
 They display the Safe Zone logo to indicate that they have completed Safe Zone training and have signed a contract expressing their commitment to Safe Zone policies and procedures.

-Serving Our Students Peer Mentoring Program pairs incoming students of color with returning students of color to assist in their acclimation to a predominantly white campus.
+MVP pairs incoming students of color with returning students of color to assist in their acclimation to a predominantly white campus.
+Mentors answer questions, connect students with campus resources, and assist in developing connections with faculty and staff and with their peers from diverse backgrounds.